Azure/CloudShell/roadmap/cs-roadmap-2023.md

 ## FY2023 roadmap

-Azure Cloud Shell currently plans to release the following features and updates in the Sept-Oct 2023 timeframe.
+The Azure Cloud Shell team plans to release the following features and updates in the Sept-Oct 2023 timeframe.

-We plan to focus and achieve these goals:

 - Increase active user satisfaction and adoption with improvement’s to UX
 - Decrease customer issues and increase adoption of VNET scenarios